francoposa/francoposa.io/content/about/index.md

 I am biased towards minimalism and simplicity:

-> "Write programs that do one thing and do it well" - _The Unix Philosphy_
+> "Write programs that do one thing and do it well" - _The Unix Philosophy_

 > "There should be one -- and preferably only one -- obvious way to do it." - _The Zen of Python_